alb-garcia/svtmp/docs/index.rst

 ==========================================================

 **svtmp** is a package with small templating functions for SystemVerilog.
-It takes care of indentation, header insertion in files, and
+It takes care of indentation, header insertion in files, conversion from integer to SV hex/bin, and most tiresome stuff when automatically generating SystemVerilog code.

+**svtmp** is not meant to be a complete SV-generation solution: it just implements most common snippets necessary for common RTL automated blocks: address decoders, register maps, module ports, and all the necessary small snippets to do so (always_ff/comb, case, if/else, etc).

 Dependencies
 -------------